Asian shares rally on boost from strong global growth, earnings

-Asian shares scaled a fresh decade peak on Wednesday thanks to surging markets in Europe and America, as strong global growth and rising corporate profits lured hordes of investors into equities.
+Asian shares joined a global rally and scaled a fresh decade peak on Wednesday as strong world growth and rising corporate profits lured hordes of investors into equities, while oil prices jumped on expectations of a production cut.

-MSCI's broadest index of Asia-Pacific shares outside Japan added 0.3 per cent to Wednesday's 1.3 per cent rise – the biggest gain in eight months.
+MSCI's broadest index of Asia-Pacific shares outside Japan added 0.6 per cent to Wednesday's 1.3 per cent rise – the biggest gain in eight months, supported by energy and technology sectors.

 The index has been on an uptrend most of this year, posting a monthly loss only once in 2017.
 For the year, it is up about 33 per cent so far, on track for its best annual performance since a 68 per cent jump in 2009.